 We have interactive whiteboards in every class and the children benefit from the wealth of ICT Resources we have in school.
 We have a Computer Suite with access to 30 PCs and laptops.
 Mrs Rooney, our ICT specialist, is based in the Computer Suite where pupils receive a weekly ICT lesson to develop their skills.

-We have many exciting tools for use, such as easi speak microphones, Flip Camcorders, digital cameras, beebots, probots and a variety of exciting software opportunities.
-The school also subscribes to the ‘Bug Club’ website, which gives our children access to a wide variety of online reading books, and ‘Education City’ with a wealth of curriculum games and learning opportunities.
+We have many exciting tools for use, such as green screen, easi speak microphones, Flip Camcorders, digital cameras, beebots, probots and a variety of exciting software opportunities.
+The school also subscribes to the ‘Bug Club’ website, which gives our children access to a wide variety of online reading books.
+Our P5-P7s are involved with the Accelerated Reading Program.
+We subscribe to ‘Education City’ which provides a wealth of curriculum games and learning opportunities.

 In December 2011 we were the first Primary School in the Belfast Education and Library Board to be awarded the prestigious ICT Mark from NAACE.
 We then went onto achieve the 3rd Millennium Learning Award in June 2012.
 Both these awards recognised the excellent work going on throughout the school and the way in which ICT is embedded into learning in a fun and engaging manner.
-These awards last for three years and we were delighted to gain the ICT Mark once more in 2015 and the 3rd Millennium Learning Award in December 2016.
+These awards last for three years and we were delighted to gain the ICT Mark once more in 2014, 2017 and 2021 .
+We received the 3rd Millennium Learning Award in December 2016 and 2019 and went on to obtain the Digital Schools Award NI in June 2017. eSafety is a huge part of life at Holy Trinity and we are delighted to be the first school in Northern Ireland to hold the CR-IS (Cyber Resilience and Internet Safety) badge.
+We are the second Primary School in Northern Ireland to be awarded the 360 Degree Safe Award from the SWGFL.

 The school recognises the value of technology and we want to harness the children’s interest through emerging technologies.
-In March 2013, we were selected as part of an iPad Pilot Scheme for Foundation Stage.
+We were selected as part of an iPad Pilot Scheme for Foundation Stage.
 This was a very exciting opportunity and our Primary 1, Primary 2, Primary 3 and Primary 4 classes were involved.
 The main focus was on how iPads enhance the teaching and learning of Literacy and Numeracy.

-Now in 2016 we are delighted to have a class set of 18 iPads for every Year Group in the school.
-Staff have also been issued with iPads so that the many lesson enriching apps can be used in class.
-Teachers also received an extensive training program from iTeach on app use and how to enhance and extend learning through the use of iPads.
+We are delighted to have a class set of 18 iPads for every Year Group in the school.
+Teachers also received an extensive training program on app use and how to enhance and extend learning through the use of iPads.

 The generosity of our pupils, parents and members of the Holy Trinity community is made evident every year through the charity fundraising that is carried out within school.
 Our principal campaign is for Trocaire and through their dedicated and concerted efforts the pupils mange to raise in excess of £6,000 every year.
 During our Holy Week celebrations we invite a representative from Trocaire to receive the donation and give the pupils a short presentation on how their money will be spent.
 Another worthwhile charity that is supported by our school is the Northern Ireland Cancer Fund for Children.
 Every year our pupils from P5 work tirelessly to raise funds for this important cause and they also participate in the sponsored walk through Ormeau Park.

 In Holy Trinity Primary School we are keen to celebrate all of the achievements of our pupils.
 Every month we have an assembly for Key Stage One and Key Stage Two.
-During these assemblies Mrs Boyd presents prizes and certificates to our Stars of the Month.
-These Stars are pupils who have made a special effort during the past month and this is celebrated in the presence of their peers, parents and teachers.
+During these assemblies Mrs Boyd presents prizes and certificates to our Pupils of the Week.
+Once a week a star pupil from each class is selected for hot chocolate with the Principal.
 In December, we also hold a Prize-giving Ceremony in which we reward the recipients with a certificate, trophy and a book token.
 This event is organised to showcase the fantastic achievements of a huge number of our pupils during the past year.
 Prize-winners are selected for academic, musical, ICT and sporting success.
 It is a fantastic occasion that is shared by the school community and visiting dignitaries and provides many of our pupils with special memories.

 We have a beautiful Sensory garden here at Holy Trinity.
 It was opened in March 2008 and Mr Deornellas led the initiative.
 We now have a sensory garden with ten areas: